zazuetaz/dsc-mod-4-project-online-ds-pt-071519/Project Description ReadMe.md

 I then conducted time series analysis using Seasonal Autoregressive Integrated Moving Average models.
 That involved generating stationary data, determining the order of the AR and MA portions of the model, and selecting an order of seasonality.
 All possible combinations were then iterated through to determine which model parameters provided the lowest AIC (goodness-of-fit) score.
 Those orders were then built into models and forecasts were made for pricing out to April 2023.

 I then calculated the total predicted revenue of owning, renting, then selling the property after 5 years time and selected the 5 zip codes that would provide the best investment based on the return.

+### Final Project Summary

+Greeley, CO, Boise City, ID, and Redmond, OR were the three cities that contained the 5 zip codes I selected as being the best to invest in to maximize return on investment over the next 5 years.
+These zip codes met a number of criteria: they have growing populations, they had the highest average annual growth in property value during the time period of 2010-2018, and they had the highest projected return on investment on the property over the period of 2018-2023.